VictoriaMetrics/VictoriaMetrics/docs/anomaly-detection/QuickStart.md

 ```

-See also:
+Next steps:
+- Define how often to run and make inferences, as well as what timerange to use to train the model in the[scheduler](https://docs.victoriametrics.com/anomaly-detection/components/scheduler/) section of a config file.
+- Setup the datasource to read data from in the [reader](https://docs.victoriametrics.com/anomaly-detection/components/reader/) section.
+- Specify where and how to store anomaly detection metrics in the [writer](https://docs.victoriametrics.com/anomaly-detection/components/writer/) section.

-- You can configure `vmanomaly` schedule, model, reading and writing parameters according to your needs.
-See the details [here](https://docs.victoriametrics.com/anomaly-detection/components/)
+- Configure built-in models parameters according to your needs in the [models](https://docs.victoriametrics.com/anomaly-detection/components/models/) section.
-- How to define `models` section of a config to launch the service: It includes various [built-in models](https://docs.victoriametrics.com/anomaly-detection/components/models/) and you can integrate your custom model with `vmanomaly`.
-See [custom model](https://docs.victoriametrics.com/anomaly-detection/components/models/#custom-model-guide)
+- Integrate your [custom models]((https://docs.victoriametrics.com/anomaly-detection/components/models/#custom-model-guide)) with `vmanomaly`.
-- To define queries for input data use [MetricsQL](https://docs.victoriametrics.com/metricsql/)
+- Define queries for input data use [MetricsQL](https://docs.victoriametrics.com/metricsql/).

 ## Check also